equinix-labs/metal-go/docs/MetalGatewayInput.md

 NewMetalGatewayInputWithDefaults instantiates a new MetalGatewayInput object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetVirtualNetworkId

-`func (o *MetalGatewayInput) GetVirtualNetworkId() string`

-GetVirtualNetworkId returns the VirtualNetworkId field if non-nil, zero value otherwise.

-### GetVirtualNetworkIdOk

-`func (o *MetalGatewayInput) GetVirtualNetworkIdOk() (*string, bool)`

-GetVirtualNetworkIdOk returns a tuple with the VirtualNetworkId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVirtualNetworkId

-`func (o *MetalGatewayInput) SetVirtualNetworkId(v string)`

-SetVirtualNetworkId sets VirtualNetworkId field to given value.

 ### GetIpReservationId